 This is one of the technical details that aren't a blast to figure out, but they are super important!
 If you are getting married in a national park, you will probably have to obtain a special use permit.
 You can just go online and get the phone number to call and get the exact permit you need.
 Be sure to check for state parks as well, and make sure you can obtain the permit in time for your wedding date.

-This is another super important detail to figure out!
+Marriage Laws This is another super important detail to figure out!
 Depending on what state you are getting married in, you will have to see if the state requires a registered officiant, and/or witnesses.
 You also need to see if the marriage license is valid the same day or not.
-Make sure you bring all the needed paperwork and documents so you can acquire the licence smoothly.
+Make sure you bring all the needed paperwork and documents so you can acquire the license smoothly.

 Hiring the Right Photographer